My experience as a veterinary technician saved my bacon when I finally made it to vet school.

 When you start working at that first big veterinary hospital right out of school, they will try to eat you alive.
 I’m not talking about your patients.
 You can learn to muzzle them.

-There was only 1 way to discover if veterinary medicine was a pipe dream or a career choice grounded in reality.
+There was only one way to discover if veterinary medicine was a pipe dream or a career choice grounded in reality.
 I needed to get hired as a vet tech.

 There was a cute little storefront vet hospital right around my corner in Philadelphia.
-I walked in and asked the Doc if he was hiring.
+I walked in and asked the doc if he was hiring.
 He said no. I told him I was willing to work very hard and didn’t know anything.
-He told me I had the job that had just came into existence.
-To this day I still don’t know why he hired me.
-I am still grateful.

 Soon I had 2 part-time jobs at 2 wonderful vet hospitals right in my South Street neighborhood.
 That was when funky city neighborhoods were still cool and not loaded with designer boutiques selling the same pocketbook for $800.